All Episodes

 Well, how many votes were put in these ballot drop boxes?

-And then the signature verification then became, well, if you vote in by mail, there's no voter ID requirement.
+And then the signature verification then became: well, if you vote in by mail, there's no voter ID requirement.

-There's you don't have your signature verified by the state database that has your signature in it.
+You don't have your signature verified by the state database that has your signature in it.

-Where as long as the application signature for the ballot and the ballot signature match, that was enough.
+Whereas as long as the application signature for the ballot and the ballot signature match, that was enough.

 Why would they do that?